jameshanlon/jameshanlon.github.io/content/thermal-survey.md

      macros.image('thermal-survey/external/back-visible.jpg'), ) }}

 There are a few things to remember when inspecting the thermal images.
-The thermal image is overlaid on the visible-light image, the temperature value is the measurement taken at the cross hairs, and often each image is taken with a particular temperature range to give the best contrast to the subject of the image.
+The thermal image is overlaid on the larger visible-light image, the temperature value is the measurement taken at the cross hairs, and often each image is taken with a particular temperature range to give the best contrast to the subject of the image.
 The temperature range is given in the top left-hand corner, and the black and white squares show the degree increments along the colour scale.
 In the thermal image above left, the range is centred on 20 degrees plus and minus 23 degrees.
 All the thermal images in this note use a colour palette called 'ironbow', which I find most intuitive, there are however other choices such as rainbow and greyscale.

 ## Front door